-As with bonds and angles, it is quite easy to provide multiple bType sequences that will match to the same atoms in a system.
-For example, if you define a dihedral function for B\1-B\2-\-\, as well as B\1-\-\-\, then a dihedral in your system between atoms (B\1,B\2,B\1,B\1) would match both.
-To determine which function should be applied, a scoring function S is used.
-S is defined as 2 times the number of exactly matching bTypes, plus 1 times the number of wildcard matches.
-If (at least) one of the atom positions does not have an exact match, nor a wildcard, then S=0.
-In the current example, S=6 for the first definition and S=5 for the second.
+As with bonds and angles, it is quite easy to declare multiple bType sequences that will match to the same atoms in a system.
+For example, if you define a dihedral function for B\1-B\2-\-\, as well as B\1-\-\-\ for the same energyGroup, then a dihedral in your system between atoms (B\1,B\2,B\1,B\1) would match both, unless the central bond was of a different energyGroup.

+To determine which dihedral function should be applied to a given dihedral in your system, a scoring function S is calculated for all dihedral definitions, and the highest-scoring function is applied in your model.
+S is defined as 2 times the number of exactly matching bTypes, plus the number of wildcard matches.
+If (at least) one of the atom positions does not have an exact match, nor a wildcard in that position, then S = 0.
+Also, if the energyGroup of the central bond in your structure is different from the energyGroup of the dihedral declaration, then S = 0, which enforces that the bond and dihedral are of the same energyGroup.
+The dihedral with the largest value of S is used.
+If more than one dihedral has the same value of S, or if S = 0, an error is thrown.

+In the example above, S = 6 for the first definition and S = 5 for the second.
 Accordingly, the B\1-B\2-\-\ definition would take priority.
-If two dihedrals have equal S values (ambiguous assignment), or S=0 for all dihedral functions (i.e. no matches), then the program will quit with an error.
+If two dihedrals have equal S values (ambiguous assignment), or S = 0 for all dihedral functions (i.e. no matches), then the program will quit with an error.